 Adrian L Harris is Cancer Research UK's Professor of Medical Oncology at the University of Oxford and directs the Cancer Research UK Molecular Oncology Laboratories at the Weatherall Institute of Molecular Medicine (WIMM).

 He is a Consultant Medical Oncologist and a Professorial Fellow of St Hugh’s College Oxford.
 He is Chairman of the Cancer Research UK Oxford Cancer Centre Development Committee and joint lead of the Cancer theme of the Comprehensive Biomedical Research Centre in Oxford.
 He is Editor-in-Chief of the British Journal of Cancer and on the Editorial Board of Cancer Cell.
-He is a Trustee of the Institute of Cancer Research.

-He is a Senior investigator in the National Institute of Health Research and a Fellow of the Academy of Medical Sciences.
+He is a Senior Investigator in the National Institute of Health Research and a Fellow of the Academy of Medical Sciences.
 He was a ‘Highly Cited Researcher 2014’, ranking among the top 1% most cited for their subject field and year of publication (between 2002 and 2012).

 Pascale is CEO of Shelley Capital, a financial advisory firm she founded in 2009.
 A French national, Pascale has worked in London throughout her 24-year career; first as a management consultant with Arthur Andersen and then as an investment banker at UBS, DLJ and Lehman Brothers, where she was most recently Managing Director with responsibility for Hedge Funds and Private Equity clients.